Template Syntax

 TypeError: Cannot read property 'name' of null in [null].

-property could never be null.
+hero property could never be null.
 If it must never be null and yet it is null, that's a programming error that should be caught and fixed.
-Throwing an exception is the right thing to do.title
+Throwing an exception is the right thing to do.title property does.currentHero is null.

 The null hero's name is {{nullHero?.name}}

-cast function to cast the expression to the any
+$any cast function to cast the expression to the anytype.

 The hero's marker is {{$any(hero).marker}}